TobikoData/sqlmesh/docs/faq/faq.md

     You can resolve this by creating an [`external` model](../concepts/models/external_models.md) for each external data source.
 The `sqlmesh create_external_models` command captures schema information for external data sources and stores them in the project's `schema.yml` file.
 You can create the file manually instead, if desired.

+??? question "Why did I get the error 'Table "xxx" must match the schema's nesting level: 3'?"
+    SQLMesh throws this error when a model’s name does not include a schema.
+Model names must be of the form `schema.table` or `catalog.schema.table`.

 ## How is this different from dbt?

 ??? question "Terminology differences?"